David Burke (British actor): Career

 In the theatre, Burke originated the part of Niels Bohr in Michael Frayn's Copenhagen.

 Burke played Dr. Watson in The Adventures of Sherlock Holmes for the initial series and then left the programme after receiving an invitation to join the Royal Shakespeare Company along with his wife, Anna.
 They both considered the joint work to be the best idea for their young son, Tom, who was around 3 years old at the time.
 He was thought by many to portray Dr. Watson with an excellent style.
 He was replaced by Edward Hardwicke, whom he had recommended as his successor.
 Burke had earlier experience with Holmes having played the villain in an adaptation of "The Adventure of the Beryl Coronet" for the 1965 BBC series starring Douglas Wilmer and Nigel Stock.

 Other notable TV appearances include his turn as Joseph Stalin in the British serial Reilly, Ace of Spies and the John Wyndham science fiction story Random Quest.
 He also played William Morris in the 1975 series The Love School.
 Burke frequently portrays Johannes Coenradus Klene in the Dutch commercials for Klene liquorice.
+He was also in the "Midsomer Rhapsody" episode of Midsomer Murders in 2005.
 He appeared with his son, Tom Burke, in the 2006 BBC adaptation of the M.R.
 James ghost story, Number 13.
+He appeared with his wife, Anna Calder-Marshall, in the 2018 short film Only the Lonely.